My title might suggest a study in economics but rest assured it is not where I am heading with this.

 Much of the solutions lie with us.
 Accepting our circumstances, making the relevant life changes to manage our symptoms and disabilities…….these are some of the key elements to our ongoing treatment plan and wellbeing.

-So if your chronic illness journey is at that point where you are putting so much effort and energy into running around searching for answers, with a diminishing return from each appointment…..give yourself a break.
+So if your chronic illness journey is at the point where you are putting so much effort and energy into running around searching for answers, with a diminishing return from each appointment…..give yourself a break.

 “The sufferings of this present time are not worth comparing with the glory that is to be revealed to us.”